AstarNetwork/plasmdocs/Trying/DappsStaking.md

 [日本版はこちら](https://medium.com/stake-technologies/%E9%81%8A%E3%81%BC%E3%81%86-plasm-testnet-v3-%E2%91%A1-dApps-rewards-a58419e4ff97)

 # Preparation
 Just like what we did in our [previous trying](./OperatorTrading.html), we need to deploy a Contract.
-After that, when you go to your sidebar and press dAppstaking, it should show like the following.
+After that, when you go to your sidebar and press dApps staking, it should show like the following.
 Once you’re here, our preparation is over!

 ![DppsStaking board](https://user-images.githubusercontent.com/6259384/77172548-775dd980-6b01-11ea-9c32-c360a6f09759.png)